src-d/blog/content/post/handshakes_pagerank.md

 and is represented by an extremely sparse adjacency matrix:

 ![Adjacency matrix](/post/handshakes_pagerank/adj_matrix_optimized.svg)
-<p align="center">The square adjacency matrix of the contributions graph.
+<p align="center" class="caption">The square adjacency matrix of the contributions graph.
 C<sub>ij</sub> is the number of commits done by developer i to repository j;
 C<sub>ij</sub> = C<sub>ji</sub>.</p>